Muntean-Darius/Homework-Logic-CS/README.md

    pip install anytree

 ## How to use the program
-1.Clone the repository (if applicable):
+Clone the repository (if applicable):

 `
 git clone <repository-url>